15 Genius Hacks for Halloween Pumpkin Carving You’ll Use from Now On

 Carve two days before Halloween—or preserve your pumpkin with jelly

 A carved pumpkin will start molding within days of breaking the skin.
-To delay this, coat all cut surfaces with a bit of petroleum jelly—including the scooped-out inside, if you can spare the time.
+But with this pumpkin carving tip, you won’t have to worry about that.
+Instead, coat all cut surfaces with a bit of petroleum jelly—including the scooped-out inside, if you can spare the time.
 The jelly seals in the pumpkin’s moisture, slowing down the dehydration process that turns brilliant art into sad gunk.
+Ever wonder why we pass out candy on Halloween?
+We’ve got you covered.

 Fix carving mistake with a toothpick

 If you accidentally cut off a piece you didn’t mean to, you can stick it right back on by jamming a toothpick into it.
-You can get creative with this method, too: save some of your carved bits to create 3D pumpkin eyebrows, mustaches or, well, smaller pumpkins.
-Check out some easy, unexpected ways to decorate with pumpkins.
+You can get creative with this method, too: save some of your carved bits to create 3D pumpkin eyebrows, mustaches, or, well, smaller pumpkins.

 Make a pumpkin punch bowl